fnands/fnands.github.io/_posts/2024-01-02-pansharpening-intro-python.md

 This looks pretty good!
-The image is in colour, and has crips sharp edges.
+The image is in colour, and has crisp sharp edges.

 Putting these side-by-side, with the original image on the left and the pansharpened image on the right, we can see a few small differences: